Forest Street Bikeway

 Changes to On-Street Parking

 There is currently parking on both sides of Forest Street at many locations throughout the corridor.
 To add bike lanes, parking would need to be removed on one side of the road between E. 7th Street and Maryland Avenue.
 Parking removal is proposed for the east side of Forest Street between E. 7th Street and Maryland Avenue.
 The school bus loading zone on the east side of Forest between Cook and Jessamine will be maintained.
-Parking surveys were performed along the corridor to measure parking demand, and the data collected will be presented at the June 27 project meeting.
+To create additional parking capacity near the intersection of Forest and Case avenues, new parking is proposed along the south side of Case Avenue between Duchess and Russell street.
+Parking surveys were performed along the corridor to measure parking demand, and are available for review here.

 Upcoming Event: August 15, 2018

 Wednesday, August 15, 2018, 5:30 PM

 City Council Chambers, 300 City Hall, 15 Kellogg Blvd W